starknet-io/starknet-p2p-specs/p2p/starknet-p2p.md

 ### Synchronization

 A full node is expected to synchronize on the current state of the network.
-Full state synchronization includes the block headers and bodies (transaction and events) + the current available state at the highest block in the consensus.
+Full state synchronization includes the block headers and bodies (transactions and events) + the current available state at the highest block in the consensus.

 #### Chain Synchronization